The Bible does not tell us exactly how old Mary was when she gave birth to Jesus. But there are some indications that she was quite young.

-God chose Mary because He intended her to play the role of the mother of Jesus.
+God chose Mary because He intended her to play the role of the mother of Jesus and wife of Joseph.
 She had excellent character.

 When you read Mary’s Magnificat (Luke 1:46-55) you can see that it is a very inspired passage.
 Scholars say the Magnificat quotes multiple Old Testament passages and connects them in an amazing way!